razeenmomin/HABIBIBET/README.md

-THIS IS HABIBI BET'S BLACKJACK starring Razeen Momin, Jacob Leipzig, Keith Egebe. wooooo
+THIS IS HABIBI BET'S BLACKJACK.
+Simple Blackjack game using pygame
+Coders: Razeen, Jacob, Keith